• Skip to primary navigation

 INSTRUCTIONS

-• In another mixing bowl whisk together flour, sugar, baking powder, baking soda, and salt.
+• In a mixing bowl whisk together flour, sugar, baking powder, spices, and salt.

-• Add the buttermilk, butter and egg to the flour mixture.
-Stir together with a fork until mixture comes together and no dry spots remain.
+• Stir together with a fork until a batter forms, mixture is still lumpy, but no dry spots remain.

 You Might Also Love...